Overview of New Mexico Retirement Tax Friendliness

 New Mexico is moderately tax-friendly for retirees.
 For seniors age 65 or older, there is an $8,000 deduction on retirement income if the household adjusted gross income (AGI) is less than $28,500 for single filers, $51,000 for married people filing jointly and $25,500 for married taxpayers filing separately.

-New Mexico has some of the lowest property taxes in the U.S., with an average effective rate of 0.74%.
-Sales taxes are 7.25% on average, with the state rate at 4.875%, but exemptions for food and prescription drugs should help seniors lower their overall sales tax bill.
+New Mexico has some of the lowest property taxes in the U.S., with an median effective rate of 0.63%.
+Sales taxes are 7.096% on average, with the state rate at 4.875%.
+Groceries are exempt from sales tax, although prescription drugs and over-the-counter medications are subject to the statewide rate.

 Is Social Security taxable in New Mexico?